Press Release

 As treasurer of TYLA, Newman is doing his part.

-“This is a great event that we did for the first time last year with Pinkston through Haynes and Boone’s Pipeline Program,” he said.
+“This is a great event that we did for the first time last year with Pinkston through Haynes Boone’s Pipeline Program,” he said.
 “We typically have a panel discussion plus a practical session, and it gives these students a chance to see what lawyers do and to ask us any questions they have about getting to law school and practicing law.
 It’s really rewarding to be a part of it.”

 Several of the students said they have started applying for colleges and are interested in pursuing law.